galaxyproject/galaxy-language-server/docs/CONTRIBUTING.md

 See the [Getting started](#getting-started) section for a detailed guide on how to create a pull request.

 ### Adding or improving documentation

 We try to keep good quality and up to date documentation to help everyone understand what is the intention of a particular method or class, or how a particular feature works, but this is not always easy, so, any help with it is much appreciated!

 Even spelling/grammar, typo corrections, are much appreciated!

 ### Adding Snippets

 If you want to contribute new snippets to accelerate your tool development or quickly write repetitive and common blocks, this is the place!

-Adding a new snippet is really easy, you just need to edit the [snippets.json](../client/src/snippets.json) file and write a ``new entry with the name of your snippet`` and the following data:
+Adding a new snippet is really easy, you just need to edit the [snippets.json](../client/src/snippets.json) file and write a `new entry with the name of your snippet` and the following data:

-- ``prefix``: defines one or more trigger words that display the snippet in IntelliSense.
-To differentiate Galaxy tool snippets, they should start with ``gx-`` and then some word that identifies your snippet.
+- `prefix`: defines one or more trigger words that display the snippet in IntelliSense.
+To differentiate Galaxy tool snippets, they should start with `gx-` and then some word that identifies your snippet.
-- ``body``: here you define a list with the lines composing your snippet.
+- `body`: here you define a list with the lines composing your snippet.
 These lines can use special constructs to control cursors and the text being inserted.
 See this [guide](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_snippet-syntax) for more information.
-- ``description``: here you can write a description for you snippet that will be shown in IntelliSense.
+- `description`: here you can write a description for you snippet that will be shown in IntelliSense.

 After testing your snippet in your local environment, just make a pull request and share it!

 ### Customizing grammars

 You can help improve the syntax highlighting of the different languages that are used in a Galaxy tool wrapper (currently `XML`, `Cheetah` and `reStructuredText`).
 This can be done by extending or fixing the [TextMate grammars](https://macromates.com/manual/en/language_grammars) found [here](../client/src/syntaxes).
 You can learn more about how these grammars are used in the [VSCode documentation](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide).

 # Your First Contribution

 If this is your first time... congratulations! :tada: You will learn lots of things!
 For example, you can find a great number of resources [here](https://github.com/freeCodeCamp/how-to-contribute-to-open-source).

 After you have some basic knowledge about how to contribute to open source projects we recommend to search for issues with the [good first issue](https://github.com/davelopez/galaxy-language-server/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) tag, if there is none, maybe you can come up with some small improvement idea by examining the source code.

 At this point, you're ready to make your changes!
 Feel free to ask for help; everyone is a beginner at first :smile_cat:

 # Getting started

 Finally some action!

 We recommend to use VSCode or the open source alternative [VSCodium](https://vscodium.com/) for local development.

-To install the dependencies we also recommend using [miniconda](https://docs.conda.io/en/latest/miniconda.html) with ``Python 3.9``.
+To install the dependencies we recommend using [uv](https://docs.astral.sh/uv/) with `Python 3.10+`.

 If you are using `Windows` we recommend installing and using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10#install-your-linux-distribution-of-choice) for a better Linux-like shell command experience.